SOC FPX 2000 Assessment 5 Comparing Politics-Law-Policy and Power

 Conclusion

-A perhaps more effective way to comprehend such interactions includes the comparison of Florida and Texas in regard to same-sex marriage.
-These variations may be explained by referring to the power theories such as pluralism and power elite theory to cultural and demographic aspects.
-Although these different legislative stands have impacted each state’s LGBTQ+ community differently; for instance, more LGBTQ+ people are likely to move to Florida than Texas.
+A perhaps more effective way to comprehend such interactions includes the comparison of Florida and Texas regarding same-sex marriage.
+These variations may be explained by referring to power theories such as pluralism and power elite theory in terms of cultural and demographic aspects.
+Although these different legislative stands have impacted each state’s LGBTQ+ community differently, for instance, more LGBTQ+ people are likely to move to Florida than Texas.
+Nevertheless, it needs to be stressed that answers from the past did not always address problems in the present.
+To develop the right policies and legislation reflecting society’s diversity, we need to be ready for conversation and continual learning.
+Read more about our sample SOC FPX 2000 Assessment 2 Diversity and the Media for complete information about this class.

 References